swapless/blog.swapless.dev/content/posts/recommendations.md

 draft: false
 ---

----

-title: "Recommendations: Tools, Reads, and More"
-description: "A curated list of my favorite music, books, videos, and tools."

----

-# Recommendations

 Maybe I will remember to check back on this list after 30 years and find things that I forgot about.
 Things which occupied a significant portion of my bildungsroman.

 ---